anon-blue/anon.blue/README.txt

 FVUYSF[        ]                 SDJKASBJHSFSFGSJFGVSFGGGGGGGGGGGGGGGGGGGGGGGGGG
 GGGGGSGJHFGSAFGSFGWYDTSIGDSADYIAUSDGAS DGDGIDGSSD8717E18942928518381736183+
-    hi ,how are you?my sister told me you will be here.and here you are!i am so glad to see you here!well,we are best friend in the past,don't we?hahaha,sorry,i am too excited.i am really sorry.SORRY MY DEAR.111111111111111111111111111111111 11111111111111111111111111111111111111111111111111111111111111111111111111111111 11111111111111111111111111111111111111111111111111111111111111111111111111111111
+    hi ,how are you?my sister told me you will be here.and here you are!i am so glad to see you here!well,we are bujjkjhhhhhhhhhhhhhhhhhhhhk't we?hahaha,sorry,i am too excited.i am really sorry.SORRY MY DEAR.111111111111111111111111111111111 11111111111111111111111111111111111111111111111111111111111111111111111111111111 11111111111111111111111111111111111111111111111111111111111111111111111111111111